-A phototherapy device that could be used "wherever there is a baby in need" required a design approach sensitive for that context.
-Heavy, rigid devices that required reliable line power were not appropriate for the poor, rural regions where the mortality from jaundice is highest.
-The ideal phototherapy device needed to be lightweight and collapsible, so it could be easily transported.
+A phototherapy device that can be used "wherever there is a baby in need" requires a design approach sensitive to underserved contexts.
+Heavy, rigid devices that require reliable line power are not appropriate for the poor, rural regions where the mortality from jaundice is highest.
+The ideal phototherapy device needs to be lightweight and collapsible so it can be easily transported.
 The main manufacturing process should be something simple, like sewing.

 Using commercially available materials and low-energy consuming LED lights keeps costs low and allows battery operation.
 Arranging the light array in a radial pattern on a reflective surface amplifies light delivery and increase skin exposure.

 The first concept prototype was sewn at the kitchen table and was dubbed the "Bili-Hut."
 It was scaled to collapse and fit in a standard shipping tube.